 Outlines are really helpful to visualise the flow of your script and can let you spot any continuity issues there may be.
 They’re also useful if you need to rejig the order of scenes.
 It’s always easier to swap single lines around than it is to reorder your whole screenplay.
 Combined with narrative structure, an outline will become your biggest ally in the fight against writer’s block.

 Now that you’ve taken things step by step from a basic idea through to an outline, it’s time to get that masterpiece written.
-But how do you actually write a screenplay?
+But how to develop a screenplay in real time?

 Another reason to correctly format your script comes if you’re ever trying to pitch your screenplay.
 A poor music script format is the quickest way to indicate your lack of competence, and could potentially put the reader off from the get-go.
 It’s important to get it right.